 MAY 2, 2012

 But of course, there’s a lot more.
-2. It was almost like using a beautifully designed iPad app.
-If there’s one thing Articulate knows is helping customers design eLearning and it shows in the way they developed Storyline. really like what Articulate has done regarding publishing to HTML5 and enabling learners to use their iPad to consume courses created in Storyline. have been testing Articulates new iPad app for a while now and I’m happy to say that taking a course is right on the iPad is a very pleasant experience.
-User Interface and User Experience.
+It was almost like using a beautifully designed iPad app.
+If there’s one thing Articulate knows is helping customers design eLearning and it shows in the way they developed Storyline.
+I really like what Articulate has done regarding publishing to HTML5 and enabling learners to use their iPad to consume courses created in Storyline.
+I have been testing Articulates new iPad app for a while now and I’m happy to say that taking a course is right on the iPad is a very pleasant experience.
+The Articulate Community.
+Conclusion.

 7 Microinteractions You will Love in the new Articulate Studio 13 [Review]